nhatsmrt/nhatsmrt.github.io/index.md

 # Introduction
 I am Nhat Pham, an aspiring computer scientist and machine learning enthusiast.
 Currently, I am a student at Universtiy of Washington.
 My main interest is applying machine learning to real world applications.
+You can find my CV here: [CV](CV.pdf)
 <br />
-Here, you can find some of my most recent works and projects.
+Here, you can find a summary of some of my most recent works and projects.
 # Awards and Competitions
 ## AIVIVN Sentiment Analysis Competition
 My team won a Vietnamese sentiment analysis competition, using an ensemble of 1D Convolutional Neural Network, Hierarchical Recurrent Neural Network, and Self-Attention Recurrent Neural Network.